Program

 Larry Xu, TrustAI Pte.Ltd.

-Efficiently Rebuilding Coverage in Hardware-Assisted Greybox Fuzzing
+Efficiently Rebuilding Coverage in Hardware-Assisted Greybox Fuzzing [PDF]

 Tai Yue, National University of Defense Technology and Southern University of Science and Technology